HamidRezaSepehr/Cool-Tool/README.md

 ## Social Media
 [SharedCount] (http://www.sharedcount.com)    Track URL shares, likes, and more.
 <br/>[Crowdfire] (http://www.crowdfireapp.com)    Looking for a Social media engagement tool to grow?
 Crowdfire is one of the online marketing tools where you can have social media strategy and marketing ...
+<br/>[Klout] (https://klout.com/home)    Klout helps people who want to be great at social media.
+Join today to start sharing original content and measuring your online impact.
+<br/>[Ritetag] (https://ritetag.com)    It's harder now to get heard on social.
+Increase click-throughs and views with a click.
+Sign in with Twitter · Sign in with Facebook.
+Start here.
+This works fast.

 ### Twitter
 [WriteRack] (https://writerack.com)    WriteRack is the best way to Tweetstorm.
 With WriteRack, you can Tweet more than 140 Characters on Twitter.
 <br/>[Click To Tweet] (http://coschedule.com/click-to-tweet)    Clicktotweet is the best, easiest and simplest way to promote and advertise your blog, website, business and stuff on Twitter.
 Create fast tweet about this links to ...
+<br/>[SocialRank] (https://socialrank.com)    The easiest way to identify, organize, and manage your followers on Twitter and Instagram.

 ### Instagram
 [Later] (https://later.com)    Upload and schedule your Instagram posts from your computer or mobile phone.
 Search and repost other Instagram posts and manage multiple Instagram ...